Find a staff member by department in our staff directory.

 Andrea Weber, Oakland Regional Office Manager, Climate Law Institute Paralegal, obtained her paralegal certificate from Cal State University East Bay and has worked previously for the Center on Race, Poverty, and the Environment.
 Prior to joining the legal profession, Andrea taught theater at Contra Costa Community College, Diablo Valley College and College of Marin.

 Amaroq Weiss, West Coast Wolf Organizer, handles wolf issues in California, Oregon and Washington as well as in the northern Rockies and on the federal front.
-She has worked in wolf conservation for more than 17 years and was a stakeholder representative in the process that helped draft Oregon’s wolf conservation and management plan; she is playing a similar role in the same process now underway in California.
+She has worked in wolf conservation for more than 18 years and was a stakeholder representative in the two separate state processes to draft wolf conservation and management plans in Oregon and California.
 Her background as a biologist, former lawyer and rural resident gives her a complex and nuanced perspective on wolves.
 Amaroq holds a bachelor of science from Iowa State University, a master of science from the University of Wisconsin-Madison, and a J.D. from the University of California Hastings.

 Contact: Petaluma, CA, 707.779.9613, email@example.com